Maximizing Data Distribution Service

-Data Distribution Service (DDS) introduces a virtual global data space where applications can share information by simply reading and writing data-objects addressed by means of an application-defined name (topic) and a key.
+The OMG's Data Distribution Service Platform Special Interest Group (DDS PSIG) is the headquarters for cutting edge distributed edge technology standards.
+DDS introduces a virtual global data space where applications can share information by simply reading and writing data-objects addressed by means of an application-defined name (topic) and a key.
 DDS features fine and extensive control of QoS parameters, including reliability, bandwidth, delivery deadlines, and resource limits.
 DDS also supports the construction of local object models on top of the global data space.
 The DDS PSIG is the first open international middleware standard which directly addresses publish-subscribe (pub-sub) communications for real-time and embedded systems.
+The DDS Foundation is an excellent resource to maximize your distributed computing needs.

 - Clarify user requirements and coordinate the evolution of the DDS specification, influence related specifications, and catalyze new specifications